BroadbandForum/usp/specification/messages/index.md

 `string obj_path`

 This element contains a Path Name to an Object (not an Object Instance) in the Agent's Supported Data Model.

-`bool next_level`

-This element, if `true`, indicates that the Agent should return only those objects matched by the Path Name or Search Path in `obj_path` and its immediate (i.e., next level) child objects.

-`bool return_commands`

-This element, if `true`, indicates that the Agent should include a supported_command_list element containing Commands supported by the reported Object(s).

-`bool return_events`

-This element, if `true`, indicates that the Agent should include a supported_event_list element containing Events supported by the reported Object(s).

-`bool return_params`

-This element, if `true`, indicates that the Agent should include a supported_param_list element containing Parameters supported by the reported Object(s).

 #### GetSupportedDMResp Elements